Quantum Information Meets Quantum Matter -- From Quantum Entanglement to Topological Phase in Many-Body Systems: Quantum phases and phase transitions

 \section{Quantum phases and phase transitions}

-Generally speaking, a phase is a collection of condensed matter systems with qualitatively the same but quantitatively different properties, like density, magnetization, conductance, etc. As a system evolves within a phase, for example by changing temperature or external magnetic field, its property changes smoothly.
+Generally speaking, a phase is a collection of condensed matter systems with qualitatively the same but possibly quantitatively different properties, like density, magnetization, conductance, etc. As a system evolves within a phase, for example by changing temperature or external magnetic field, its property changes smoothly.
 However, when we reach a critical temperature or magnetic field, something dramatic could happen in the system and its property changes qualitatively as the system transits into a different phase.
 This is the point of phase transition.
 Different phases are hence separated by singular phase transition points where some physical observables of the system diverges.

 Therefore, two systems are in the same phase if and only if they can evolve into each other smoothly without inducing singularity in any local physical observable.
-Note that in order to determine whether two systems are in the same phase we need to explore all possible paths of evolution.
 In this sense, liquid water and water vapor belong to the same phase because the two can change into each other smoothly by following, for example, the dashed line past the critical point in the phase diagram, as shown in \ref{Water_PD}.
+Note that in order to show two systems are in different phases, we need to explore all possible paths of evolution and show there is no smooth way to connect the two phases.

-Similar definitions hold for quantum systems as well.
+A similar definition holds for quantum systems as well.
 One special aspect of quantum many-body systems is that even at zero temperature, there can be different phases and phase transitions can happen without adding heat to the system.
-In our following discussions, we will be focused mostly on quantum systems at zero temperature with a finite energy gap between the ground state and all the excited states.
+In our following discussions, we will focus mostly on quantum systems at zero temperature with a finite energy gap between the ground state and all the excited states.